Why can’t home buyers find the kind of homes they really want?

 The end results:

-By way of example, allow me to share my personal house hunting experience.
+By way of example, allow me to share my personal house hunting experience from 2019, just before the COVID pandemic.

 Frustrating house hunt

-Like many U.S. home buyers, my husband and I are near retirement age.
-We no longer need a large house or a big back yard.
-We’d like to downsize, but we’re definitely not interested in a condo or townhouse, for dozens of reasons already explained in previous articles on this website.
+Like many U.S. home buyers, my husband and I were nearing retirement age.
+We no longer needed a large house or a big back yard.
+We wanted to downsize, but we were definitely not interested in a condo or townhouse, for dozens of reasons already explained in previous articles on this website.

 Related: